johnkerl/miller/docs6/docs/new-in-miller-6.md

 ## In-process support for compressed input

 In addition to `--prepipe gunzip`, you can now use the `--gzin` flag.
 In fact, if your files end in `.gz` you don't even need to do that -- Miller will autodetect by file extension and automatically uncompress `mlr --csv cat foo.csv.gz`.
 Similarly for `.z` and `.bz2` files.
-Please see section [TODO:linkify] for more information.
+Please see the page on [Compressed data](reference-main-compressed-data.md) for more information.

 ## Output colorization